Emergency Pediatric Care In La Porte / Baytown, TX

 Fever Above 100.4°F

-Any fever in a baby under three months is a medical emergency.
-Infants can’t fight infection the same way older children can and need emergency evaluation.
+Any fever in a baby under three months is a medical emergency requiring pediatric emergency care.
+Infants can’t fight infection the same way older children can and need immediate evaluation.

 2